KIZI/InBeat/README.md

 ## Latest updates

+- 2017-01-24: Included TravisCI to continuously check the builds.
 - 2016-11-15: Integration of a [rule pruning](https://cran.r-project.org/package=rCBA) as a part of the [Preference Learning](#preference-learning) module based on the [Apriori](https://cran.r-project.org/package=arules).
   * Allows to significantly reduce the amount of rules in user models.
 This reduces memory requirements and speeds up recommendations.